We recommend running ParadeDB Enterprise, not Community, in production to

 ParadeDB Community

-ParadeDB provides prebuilt binaries for our extension on- Debian 12
+ParadeDB provides prebuilt binaries of our extension for Postgres 15+ on:- Debian 12 (Bookworm) and 13 (Trixie)

 - macOS 14 (Sonoma) and 15 (Sequoia)